Meet the Team

 Reverend John Cusulos

-Reverend John Cusulos obtained a Bachelor of Arts from the Hellenic College in Brookline, Massachusetts, and earned my Master of Divinity through the Holy Cross Greek Orthodox School of Theology in Brookline, Massachusetts.
-As a retired Orthodox priest, He travels throughout the United States to conduct services.
-He obtained a Master of Arts Counseling degree from the University of New Mexico in Albuquerque, New Mexico.
+Reverend John Cusulos obtained a Bachelor of Arts from Hellenic College in Brookline, Massachusetts, his Master of Divinity through the Holy Cross Greek Orthodox School of Theology in Brookline, Massachusetts, and a Master of Arts Counseling degree from the University of New Mexico in Albuquerque, New Mexico.
+As a retired Orthodox priest, he travels throughout the United States to conduct services.

 Reverend John Cusulos has worked in many settings; Spiritual counselor at the Crest View Hospital and Counseling Center, therapist for Southeast Wyoming Mental Health Center, Therapist with the Sunrise Recovery Center at Wyoming Medical Center, Clinical Director with Wyoming Recovery Inc, Owner operator of Stepping Stones Counseling Service in Casper Wyoming, AOAA Evaluations for the Addiction Offender Accountability Act with the State of Wyoming, and as a Therapist with the Central Wyoming Counseling Center in Casper, Wyoming.